Ready to say goodbye to debt for good? Learn More

 • This is not my debt: This means that the debt collector has improperly identified you as the owner of the debt.
 Check this box if the debt isn’t and never was yours.

 • The amount is wrong.
 If you recognize the debt account but the amount of the debt is incorrect, you can check this box.
-You’ll want to provide further information showing what the actual debt amount should be, payments you’ve made in the past, and any settlement agreements you came to with the original creditor.
+You’ll want to provide documents that show what the actual debt amount should be and payments you’ve made in the past.
+If applicable, also show any settlement agreements you came to with the original creditor.

 How To Write a Dispute Letter (+ Dispute Letter Template)

-Technically, you can write a debt verification letter that merely seeks additional information, without disputing the debt.
-But if you aren’t completely certain that the information and amount on the debt validation letter is correct, then dispute them.
+You can write a debt verification letter to ask for additional information, without disputing the debt.
+But if you aren’t certain that the information and amount on the debt validation letter is correct, then dispute them.
 Don’t allow the debt collector to assume they’re correct if you’re unsure.

 Your dispute letter notifies the debt collector that you dispute the debt and why.
 You can also use this letter to request additional information about the debt that wasn’t included in the debt validation letter.